Housing Information

 Roommate and Room Assignments

-Every new student will need to complete the Housing & Commuter Application to let us know whether they intend to live on or off campus.
-This can be accessed through a link in the ENC Student Portal.
-It is important that students complete the appropriate application in a timely manner so that their student account is billed accurately.
+Every new student will need to complete the Housing & Commuter Application to let us know whether they intend to live on or off campus, accessed through the ENC Student Portal.

 Students will be able to use our housing program to select their own roommate until late June.
 After that time, the ENC housing office will match roommates based on application responses.
 Students that have completed their Housing Application will be assigned rooms the first week of July.
 Throughout the rest of the summer, room and roommate assignments will be made as applications are submitted.
 Students will be notified by ENC email after they are placed.
 Any questions or requests can be emailed to housing@enc.edu.